 I asked Villar about his background in the industry.
 Villar began as a helper years ago and moved up to become a pipefitter, then a superintendent, and is now a project manager.
 In addition to his on-the-job training, he took ABC classes in pipefitting and in project controls, which helped him to become a project manager.

 Finally, I spoke with Jan Prakke, who works in Operations and Safety Training for Gulf Mechanical Contractors LLC, and was the project manager for the Plumbing Competition.
 He explained that the plumbing competitors were each working individually to install the rough outline of a bathroom, including water closets, sinks, and floor drains.
 They were doing the reventing and the water piping.
 Prakke said they “will use all the different steps in plumbing that they use every day.
 For example they will be doing PVC, cast iron, copper – they will be soldering and brazing it as well as using the CPVC pipe.”

 The competitors were given a total of six hours to complete the assignment.
 Prakke had previously used an estimation program to see how long it should take to complete all of the work, and the program estimated that it would take right at six hours.
 He smiled as he said “Keep your fingers crossed and hope they all finish.”
 At the time, it was already after their lunch break, so the competitors were already working into the second half of their time.
 Prakke remarked that sometimes this is “when the panic sets in.”

-You may watch excerpts from these interviews in the 4-minute video below, and watch for more coverage of the event in upcoming posts here on Construction Citizen, and click on any image to enlarge.
+You may watch excerpts from these interviews in the 4-minute video below, read earlier posts about this event, watch for more coverage of the event in upcoming posts here on Construction Citizen, and click on any image to enlarge.